 “Don’t be afraid.
 We’ll be traveling with one another for a little while.”
 He turned to face Touko.
 “I heard it from Shuichi the paper-maker.
 He said you want to go to the capital.
 You can come with us, but this cart goes to other villages before returning to the capital.
 If nothing goes wrong, it’ll be five months before we reach the city.
 We won’t be able to drop you off right away, either.
 These carts need a lot of maintenance, and there are travel protocols that we have to follow.
 It would probably be better if you could find another way to the capital… if you leave with us, you might not be back in this village for another year or two.”

 The young man pointed to the carts.
 Both were so dark that they were almost indistinguishable from the forest surrounding the village.
-"Also, these carts look sturdy, but it's never safe to go through the woods.
-It's a life-or-death journey for us crew members, and--”
+“Also, these carts look sturdy, but it’s never safe to go through the woods.
+It’s a life-or-death journey for us crew members, and—”

-"Hey, Enji.
-Don't talk down to her because she’s a kid.
+“Hey, Enji.
+Don’t talk down to her because she’s a kid.
 Spit it out, and stop pontificating,” the older man said.
-“Going into the woods--even in a cart--well, what it means is that you’ll probably die."
+“Going into the woods—even in a black cart—well, what it means is that you’ll probably die.”
 There was a sharp edge to the old man’s voice.
-Touko’s fingertips were numb.
-She gritted her teeth against the unpleasant sensation.
-She felt as if she were being worn down bit by bit, eroded like stone turning into sand.

 When Touko looked up, she saw the young man’s face: vaguely potato-shaped and framed by his glasses.
-"I'll go," Touko said.
+“I’ll go,” Touko said.
 “I’ll go with you.”
 She didn’t trust herself to say anything else.
 Her thoughts were consumed by the journey, by Kanata and the care he would need, and the curt farewell that her grandmother had given her.
 “I’m ready to go.
 I tidied up the house.
-I also visited my father's grave.
+I also visited my parents’ graves.
 I’ll try my best not to get in your way.
-So please, give me a ride to the capital."
+So please, give me a ride to the capital.”

 Stand up straight, stand up straight, she commanded herself desperately.
 The young man, who was still crouched down, stood up.
 Touko pointed her head down, in case she really did throw up.